-Requests by RAs for Subordinate CA Certificates shall be submitted to the PMA using the contact provided in Section 1.5.2.
+Requests by RAs for Subordinate CA Certificates must be submitted to the PMA using the contact provided in Section 1.5.2.
 The PMA will evaluate the request for acceptability.
-At a minimum the CA's CPS shall have successfully completed a compliance analysis conducted by either the PMA or an independent party.
-The PMA shall only accept requests from an approved CA.
+At a minimum the CA's CPS must have successfully completed a compliance analysis conducted by either the PMA or an independent party.
+The PMA must only accept requests from an approved CA.

-The Applicant and the CA shall perform the following steps when an Applicant applies for a Certificate:
+The Applicant and the CA must perform the following steps when an Applicant applies for a Certificate: